davidlupau/DataMart_Airbnb/README.md

 8. **Documentation**: Throughout the process, I maintained detailed documentation of the database design, SQL statements, and test results to ensure clarity and facilitate future maintenance or updates.

+## Database overview
+- Total size: 0.844 Mb
+- Number of tables: 24
+- Total number of entries: 714

+## Key Features
+- User management: the database stores comprehensive information about users then split into profiles for both guests and hosts, encompassing personal details, contact information, and preferences.
+Additionally, it securely manages user credentials and facilitates social media integration for enhanced user experience.
+- Property listings: hosts can create and manage detailed property listings, specifying property types, amenities, house rules, cancellation policies, and availability.
+This information is crucial for guests to make informed booking decisions.
+- Booking and availability management: the database efficiently handles bookings, tracking reservation details, guest information, and financial transactions.
+It also maintains real-time availability calendars to prevent double bookings and ensure accurate occupancy rates.
+- Financial transactions: securely recording and processing payments, refunds, and commission fees are key tasks.
+The database provides a transparent record of all financial interactions.
+- Reviews and ratings: guests and hosts can leave reviews and ratings for each other, fostering trust and transparency within the platform's community.
+The database aggregates this feedback to showcase property and host reputations.
+- Communication and support: the platform facilitates communication between guests and hosts through an internal messaging system.
+Additionally, it manages support tickets to address user inquiries and resolve disputes effectively.

 ## Tools used

 - MySQL Workbench for database modeling and management